Number sense in animals: Approximate number and parallel individuation systems

-Number sense in primates
+In primates

 Studies have shown that primates share similar cognitive algorithms for not only comparing numerical values, but also encoding those values as analogs.
-In fact, many experiments have supported that primates capacity for numbers is comparable to human children.
+In fact, many experiments have supported that primates' capacity for numbers is comparable to human children.
 Through these experiments, it is clear that there are several neurological processing mechanisms at work— the approximate number system (ANS), number ordinality, the parallel individuation system (PNS), and subitization.

 Approximate number system

 The approximate number system (ANS) is fairly imprecise and relies heavily on cognitive estimation and comparison.
 This system does not give numbers individual value, but compares quantities based on their relative size.
-The efficiency of this ANS depends on Weber’s law, which states that the ability to distinguish between quantities is dictated by the ratio between two numbers, not the absolute difference between them.
+The efficiency of this ANS depends on Weber's law, which states that the ability to distinguish between quantities is dictated by the ratio between two numbers, not the absolute difference between them.
 In other words, the accuracy of the ANS depends on the size difference between two quantities being compared.
 And since larger quantities are more difficult to comprehend than smaller quantities, the accuracy of ANS also decreases as numerosity increases.

 It has been found that rhesus macaques (Macaca mulatta), when given certain images of objects with multiple properties i.e. colors, shapes, and numbers, are quick to match the image with another of the same number of items regardless of the other properties.
 This result supports the use of the ANS because the monkeys aren't defining numbers individually, but are rather matching sets of items of the same number using comparison of quantities.
 The tendency of macaques to categorize and equate groups of items by number is extremely suggestive of a functioning ANS in primates.

 Examples of the ANS in primates exist during natural confrontation within and between groups.
-In the case of chimpanzees (Pan troglodytes), an intruder on a group’s territory will only be attacked if the intruder is alone and the attacking party is composed of at least three males— a ratio of one-to-three.
+In the case of chimpanzees (Pan troglodytes), an intruder on a group's territory will only be attacked if the intruder is alone and the attacking party is composed of at least three males— a ratio of one-to-three.
 Here, they are using ANS by way of comparative analysis of the invading group and their own group to determine whether or not to attack.
 This social numerical superiority concept exists across many primate species and displays the understanding of power in numbers, at least in a comparative way.

 Further evidence of the ANS has been found in chimpanzees successfully identifying different quantities of food in a container.
 The chimpanzees listened to items of food that they were unable to see be thrown individually into separate containers.
 Then, they chose which container to eat from (based on which contained the higher amount of food).
 They were fairly successful with the task, indicating that the chimps had the capability to not only compare quantities, but also to keep track of those quantities within their minds.
 The experiment did however break down at certain similar numbers of individual food items according to Weber's Law.